brunomsdev/ecommerce-api/README.md

 Backend REST API for an e-commerce platform, built with **Node.js** and **Express**.

-This project is developed as part of the **Fly College Fullstack Development Course** and evolves incrementally with each class.
+This project is part of a fullstack development learning process and evolves incrementally.

 ---